Mangú: Method

 Mangú is made up of boiled green plantains with or without peel on.
 When cooked through and soft the peel is removed.
 Plantains are then mashed with a fork and some water in which they were boiled.
-The goal is to mash plantains until smooth with some to no lumps.
+The goal is to mash the plantains until it becomes smooth with no lumps.
 The dish is topped with sautéed red onions that have been cooked with vinegar and oil.

 Variations

 Los tres golpes (the three hits) is the slang name given by Dominicans consisting of fried Dominican-style salami, fried cheese, and fried eggs served alongside mangú.
-The salami and cheese can be coated in flour before frying for a more crispy texture.
+Many Dominican families also coat the salami and cheese in flour before frying, adding a light, crispy coating to the sausage, creating a unique texture.